matbrady/backbone-book-library/README.md

 		grunt watch						// watches for changes to either the .scss of .coffee files and compiles accordingly grunt watch:sass			// watches for changes to .scss files and comiples grunt watch:coffee		// watches for changes to .coffee files and compiles

+Start the App

+First open a Terminal tab and run:

+		grunt watch:sass

+this will watch for `.scss` file changes and compile a new style sheet

+then in a new Terminal window, start the node express server with:

+		grunt express

+Your application should now be served at [localhost:8080](http://localhost:8080)